Mayurji/mayurji.github.io/_posts/2020-07-06-HighDimension.markdown

 **Explained Variance:  0.92**\
 **Accuracy:  0.93**

-From 64 Feature vector to 24 Feature,it means we are able to maintain the good model without losing much information by reducing the variables which are redundant in this case.
-The changes in variance happens with respect to number of components, these changes saturate after n_components turns 24.
-Thus we can assign the n_components as 24 i.e. we can explain maximum variance of 0.92 with 24 principal components at the accuracy of 93%.
+From 64 Feature vectors to 24 Feature, it means we can maintain a good model without losing much information by reducing the variables which are redundant in this case.
+The changes in variance happen concerning several components, these changes saturate after n_components turns 24.
+Thus we can assign the n_components as 24 i.e. we can explain the maximum variance of 0.92 with 24 principal components at the accuracy of 93%.

-Thus comes the ending to Dimensionality reduction, with a small note to think about dimensionality reduction with the movie Interstellar, Where Cooper stays in 5 dimension (hypothetically) and which is difficult to visualize, but we try to understand the scene from our 2 dimension screen.
+Thus comes the ending to Dimensionality reduction, with a small note to think about dimensionality reduction with the movie Interstellar, Where Cooper stays in five dimensions (hypothetically) and which is difficult to visualize, but we try to understand the scene from our 2 dimension screen.

 ### Techniques to overcome the Curse of Dimensionality

-There are number of ways of Dimensionality reduction such as feature selection and Feature Extraction.
+There are several ways of dimensionality reduction such as feature selection and Feature Extraction.

 1. PCA
 2. Missing Value Ratio